 My writing encompasses not only where to hike in amazing open spaces and national parks, but also stories about the creation of these parks and the people who have lived in them and loved them.

 These days I also spend a lot of time in a room full of books surrounded by children.
 A circle has closed in that sense.
-I started writing when I was in elementary school, so to be an elementary school librarian feels like a homecoming.
+I started writing when I was in elementary school, so to be a school librarian feels like a homecoming.

-As a writer, reader, and wanderer, my life’s work feels like a long walk in a spectacular labyrinth.
-I’ll keep you posted on what’s around the next bend.
+As a writer, reader, and wanderer, my life’s work feels like a long walk in a spectacular labyrinth of story.
+I’ll keep you posted on the story unfolding around the next bend.

 2020 NOBA Winner